PRIORITIES

 Poverty, lack of access to qualified healthcare professionals, individuals that fall between the cracks to qualify for Medicaid or Medicaid Expansion if their state has it or tax subsidies under the Affordable Care Act, the cost of prescription drugs especially insulin, are just some of the things contributing to the growing public health crisis in this country.
 Medical bills are the number one cause of bankruptcy in the U.S. No American should have to lose everything when they or a family member becomes sick with cancer or other life-threatening illness, not being able to afford life sustaining prescription drugs, or trauma in the U.S.

 As someone that worked in Research in Public Health for a not-for-profit almost my entire working career these are my priorities.
-The Inflation Reduction Act signed into law in August and the American Rescue Plan 2021, voted against by my opponent Greg Steube, expands on the Affordable Care Act (ACA 2009) and allows Medicare to begin negotiating prescription drug prices alleviating some of the financial burden facing our large senior population in Florida and District 17.
+The Inflation Reduction Act (August 2022) and the American Rescue Plan 2021, expands on the Affordable Care Act (ACA 2009) and allows Medicare to begin negotiating prescription drug prices alleviating some of the financial burden facing our large senior population in Florida and District 18.
+The cost of insulin for people on Medicare seniors and the disabled is now $35 and beginning in 2025 no person on Medicare will pay more than $2000 a year for their prescription drugs.
 However, they do not go far enough.
+Elect me to represent you in Congress this fall and I will fight for everyday Americans like you and your families in CD18.
+Congressman Scott Franklin and the MAGA Republicans like him want to gut Medicare and the Affordable Care Act.
+I will fight for expansion for all Americans.

-Elect me to represent you in Congress this fall and I will fight for everyday Americans like you and your families in CD17.
+Elect me to represent you in Congress this fall and I will fight for everyday Americans like you and your families in CD18.
 Congress needs to fund and expand Medicaid in all 50 states and U.S. territories, progressively move the ACA to a single-payer system, and in the interim have a government funded Public Option insurance choice in the ACA Marketplaces.
 Congress needs to fund and expand research for infectious diseases before the next Global Pandemic hits, destroys our economy and kills millions more of our citizens across the U.S. and in our Florida Communities.
 Fund and expand research on Gun violence and safety, the impact of the pandemic and the climate crisis has on our Health Care Providers and First Responders including Police and Firefighters.
 Congress needs find ways to expand community healthcare clinics to include rural areas of the country and improve care in poorer communities, and funding for education for healthcare professionals that choose public universities and choose to work in poor and rural communities.
 Have publicly funded or publicly subsidized access to mental health, substance and alcohol abuse treatment for all regardless of insurance status or ability to pay for treatment.
 Congress needs to act by protecting and expanding the Social Security Disability Insurance and Supplemental Security Income programs.
 End the massive and cumbersome disability application process and backlog.
 Eliminate the 24-month waiting period for Social Security Disability Medicare medical benefits by making it immediate and retroactive to the date the Administration deemed an individual disabled and eligible.
 Put a stop to SSI’s draconian asset test and marriage penalty, and raise the SSI benefit level to 125 percent of the poverty level that can lift millions out of poverty.

 • Everyone in America should feel free to go about their lives feeling safe and secure in the knowledge that those responsible for Public Safety Services in their communities such as law enforcement, fire, and emergency medical services are protecting their life, health, and property from harm.
 Public Safety is one of governments chief responsibilities to it citizens at every level of government, local, state and federal.